NFIB backs group that seeks state support for a convention.

 Florida is among the 24 states that have passed resolutions calling for a federal balanced budget amendment.

 It’s a long road, but one small business owners should want to see traveled, says Steve Woods, NFIB’s senior vice president for state operations.

 “Small business owners have to make tough decisions every day to balance their business budget and their family budget,” Woods says.
 “The states manage to find a way to live within their means.
 [A convention of states] might be just what it takes to make Congress serious about controlling spending.”

 The Balanced Budget Amendment Task Force, also called Balanced Budget Forever, is headquartered in Columbus, Ohio.
-Ohio Gov. John Kasich is traveling the nation to talk up the initiative as well.
+Ohio Gov. John Kasich is traveling the nation to talk up the initiative as well (in the video below, taken at a December press conference at the Arizona Capitol, Kasich appears with NFIB/Arizona State Director Farrell Quinlan).
 NFIB Vice President and NFIB/Ohio Executive Director Roger Geiger has played a leading role in its efforts as well.